garciadjx/s3fs-fuse/README.md

-# s3fs-fuse fork with wolfSSL and Mbed TLS support
+# s3fs-fuse fork with wolfSSL and MbedTLS support

-This repository contains a personal fork of `s3fs-fuse` with:
+This repository contains a fork of `s3fs-fuse` more suitable for embedded devices by adding support for the wolfSSL and MbedTLS libraries.
+The default OpenSSL library is often too large for such constrained devices and these two alternatives are quite popular, specially in OpenWRT and similar environments.
+This extension of the original functionality has been done

-- internal crypto backend abstraction
+- Adding an internal crypto backend abstraction
 - wolfSSL backend support
 - Mbed TLS backend support
 - OpenWrt-oriented packaging work maintained separately